Yaxel Lendeborg

+Yaxel Okari Lendeborg (born September 30, 2002) is an American-Dominican basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+He was drafted 11th overall in the 2026 NBA draft by the Warriors.
+Lendeborg played college basketball for the Arizona Western Matadors, UAB Blazers and Michigan Wolverines.
+He was an NCAA national champion, consensus All-American and the Big Ten Player of the Year with Michigan in 2026.

+Early life and high school career

 Early life

-Lendeborg was born on September 30, 2002.
-He was born in Puerto Rico and his family moved to Ohio when he was age two.
-He is of Dominican descent, with both his parents having been top basketball players in the country.
-He later moved with his family to Pennsauken Township, New Jersey, when he was age eight.
+Lendeborg was born on September 30, 2002, the son of Yissel Raposo and Okary Lendeborg.
+His mother, Yissel, played basketball and volleyball at American University of Puerto Rico.
+While she was living in Puerto Rico during college, she gave birth to him and he received American nationality as a result.
+His family then moved to Ohio in the United States mainland when he was two years old.
+He is also a Dominican national by descent, with both his parents having been natives and top basketball players in the country.
+He later moved with his family to Pennsauken Township, New Jersey, when he was eight.

+High school career

 He attended Pennsauken High School and tried out for the basketball team; he made the squad as a freshman, but was cut from the team mid-season due to poor academic performance.

 Lendeborg later missed the next two seasons due to poor grades as well.
 As a senior, he entered a dual-enrollment program with Camden County College and his grades improved enough that he was able to join the Pennsauken varsity basketball team with 11 games left in the season.
 In 11 games played, he helped Pennsauken compile a record of 10–1.

+After high school, Lendeborg worked in a warehouse and did not initially expect to play college basketball.
+However, his mother encouraged him to pursue ball.
+After his family secured him a place at a showcase for players of Dominican descent, Arizona Western saw a clip of him on social media and offered him their final available scholarship.
 He signed to play college basketball for the Arizona Western Matadors.